 Chill hours are an accumulation of temperatures between 32°F and 45°F. Somehow, trees keep track of this information.
 I have no idea how.
 If enough chill hours are not accumulated, nectarine flowers and buds will not form properly, which means you might not get any fruit.
 Different nectarine varieties have different chill hour requirements, so it is important that you select a variety appropriate to your location.
 Do not trust your local box store to sell you the right one.
 Most nectarine trees need 650 to 850 chill hours.
-Here in the Bay Area, we only get 450 chill hours (or 52 chill portions).
 You can learn your own chill hours on my chilling hours page.

 Nectarine site selection

 Once you have found a variety that matches your garden’s chill hours and your personal tastes, you will want to select a site with excellent drainage and plenty of sunshine.
 Also, nectarines prefer a soil pH of 6.5.
-Here, in the Bay Area, our soil is more alkaline than that, so acidification may be needed for the best results.
+In areas with alkaline soil, acidification may be needed for the best results.
 Nectarines, like peaches, are self-fruiting, so you do not need multiple trees for pollination.
 While you may be tempted to grow a nectarine tree from a pit, think twice about that.
 Most commercially grown nectarines are actually from two different trees: a root stock and a fruit producing tree.
 These two trees are grafted together to take advantage of the benefits provided by a strong root system and good fruit production.
 Your store bought nectarine pit may never produce fruit at all.
 Or it might.
 You are far better off buying bare root stock from a reputable producer.
 Nectarine trees can also be started from twig cuttings called scions.

 How to plant a nectarine tree